dutzi/react-route-transition/readme.md

     {
       // each handler can either define a path, the path can either be a
       // string (single path), or an array of strings (multiple paths)
+      //
       path: '/signin',
       // each handler should implement either an onEnter callback, that will
-      // be fired once entering said path, or an onLeave callback
+      // be fired once entering said path, or an onLeave callback, or both
+      //
       onEnter: async () => {
-        gsap.timeline().fromTo(
+        await gsap.timeline().fromTo(
           '[data-signin-wrapper] > *',
           { y: 20, opacity: 0 },
           {